 Roughly 20 million(1) Americans live with some form of neuropathy.
 Those living with the condition know that the pain can affect their quality of life.

 Even straightforward neuropathic disorders often require some trial and error to find the most effective treatment to manage the symptoms.
 So, whether you're newly diagnosed or have failed to achieve relief in the past, you may want to consider Lion's mane mushroom for neuropathy.

-We took a deep dive into the latest research on the relationship between Lion's mane and neuropathy and were impressed with what with found.Along with this, we will also explore Lion's mane nerve damage benefits in the article below.
+We took a deep dive into the latest research on the relationship between Lion's mane and neuropathy and were impressed with what we found.Along with this, we will also explore Lion's mane nerve damage benefits in this detailed guide.